Kontur-Mobile/VisualFSM/README.md

     }
 }
 ```
-A possibility of the following transits appears in the FSM:
+A possibility of the following transitions appears in the FSM:
 - `Initial` -> `Loaded`

 If`data object Initial` and `sealed class AsyncWorkerState` are passed to the generic parameter